oracle/graal/docs/reference-manual/native-image/JNI.md

 The functions `FromReflectedField` and `ToReflectedField` convert between `jfieldID` and `java.lang.reflect.Field`.
 In order to use these functions, [reflection support](Reflection.md) must be enabled and the methods and fields in question must be included in the reflection configuration, which is specified with `-H:ReflectionConfigurationFiles=`.

+The generated configuration files can be supplied to the native-image tool by placing them in a META-INF/native-image/ directory on the class path.
+This directory (or any of its subdirectories) is searched for files with the names jni-config.json, reflect-config.json, proxy-config.json, resource-config.json, predefined-classes-config.json, serialization-config.json which are then automatically included in the build process.
+Not all of those files must be present.
+When multiple files with the same name are found, all of them are considered.

 ## Object Handles

 JNI does not permit direct access to Java objects.